datascIAN/datascIAN.github.io/_posts/2022-1-17-unicorn-startups-eda.md

 ---

 ## Description
 "Unicorn" is a term used to describe a privately held startup company with a value of over $1 billion.
 This project is an exploration of the a dataset on venture capital unicorns.
-Insights gleaned from this exploration can help us undsterstand "unicorns" since the term was coined.
+This analysis can help us get some insights on these unicorns.

 ## Objectives
 - Inspect the dataset.